discoverygarden/islandora_spreadsheet_ingest/README.md

 ## Usage

 An example migration that can be used as a starting point is provided.
-Currently a cache clear is necessary to register new migrations.
 Use short migraiton names as generated names over 63 bytes will be truncated.
 A tag `isimd` is added to all derived migrations so they can be operated on with a single command.